mit212/lab5_2025/README.md

 #### 2.1.2 Coding

-Fill in `test_sensors/pot_test.cpp` with test code to read your potentiometer.
-Refer to [this Adafruit page](https://learn.adafruit.com/make-it-change-potentiometers/arduino#display-to-serial-3001622) as an example.
+Fill in `test_sensors/pot_test.cpp` with test code to read your potentiometer and print the readings to the serial monitor.
+Refer to [this Adafruit page](https://learn.adafruit.com/make-it-change-potentiometers/arduino#display-to-serial-3001622) as an example, but remember NOT to specify a baud rate in Serial.begin().
+Also, you must add `#include <Arduino.h>` to the beginning of your file.
+Upload the code to the ESP32 and see if the readings change when you turn the dial.

-Necessary changes:
-- Add `#include <Arduino.h>` to the beginning of your file.

 ### 2.2 Button